UrbanApps/UAObfuscatedString/README.md

 API keys and other sensitive data can be extracted by utilizing various command-line tools such as `strings`.

+## How does it work?

+When you write code that has a string constant in it, this string is saved in the binary in clear text.
+A hacker could potentially discover exploits or change the string to affect your app's behavior.

+UAObfuscatedString only ever stores single characters in the binary, then combines them at runtime to produce your string.
+It is highly unlikely that these single letters will be discoverable in the binary as they will be interjected at random places in the compiled code.
+Thus, they appear to be randomized code to anyone trying to extract strings.

 ## Installation

 1. Add `NSString+UAObfuscatedString.[h|m]` to your project.